JoeKarlsson/best-buy-product-locator-chrome-extension/README.md

-# React Chrome Extension Boilerplate
+# Best Buy Product Locator Chrome Extension

-> Boilerplate for Chrome Extension React.js project.
+> Two day shipping to slow for you?
+This chrome extension will tell you if the Amazon product you are browsing is available at a Best Buy store for immediate in store pickup.

 [![stars][stars]][stars-url]
 [![pr][pr]][pr-url]